mujtabach2/LangauageApp/README.md

 ## Todo

 - add more modes
-- add in voice recognition
+- ask for topic as well
-- make gui for chatbox
+- clean up gui
-- ask for user name
+- ask if user want to speak , if so then make the respose always play